| |

 This charming hotel provides guests with a conveniently located and affordable accommodation option.

-We were mesmerized by the stunning views of the city skyline and harbor from our room with a balcony.
-Every morning, we watched as local fisherman sold their fresh catch at the lively fish market below us.
-That created a vibrant atmosphere that was absolutely enchanting.
+We were mesmerized by the stunning city skyline and harbor views from our room with a balcony.
+We watched local fisherman sell their fresh catch every morning at the lively fish market below us.
+That created a vibrant atmosphere that was enchanting.

 The smell of salt water filled the air, and we felt so fortunate to have found such a special place to stay.